jtroe/spotify-to-mp3/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 Export your Spotify tracks, albums and playlists to MP3 with a simple command-line interface.
 A **Spotify Premium account is required**.
 MP3 will be exported in 160kbps.
 Tested on **Mac OSX only**.

 ### Important

 I coded this script for fun and experimental purpose with [NodeJs](http://nodejs.org).
-Please use it wisely.
+Please use it wisely **for non-spotify compatible devices only.**

 ## Installation